API Reference¶

 -

-- Represents a JSON parser.
-This typically doesn’t need to be instantiated and you should use - json::parse()instead.- The parser is not destructive and is implemented as a recursive descent parser. -
+parser¶ Represents a JSON parser.
+This typically doesn’t need to be instantiated and you should use

 -

-- Parses the JSON string.
+parse(value &val)¶ Parses the JSON string.
 If an error occurs during parsing then an error is thrown.
-Currently there are a couple of assumptions on the parsing state: - The internal string is UTF-8 encoded.
+Currently there are a couple of assumptions on the parsing state:

 -